 People who are taking a biologic medication should carry a biological therapy alert card with them at all times.
 If you have to be treated in an emergency situation, this will enable healthcare providers to know you are taking a biological medication that may put you at increased risk of infection.
 They will also need this information to determine other drugs you can and cannot be given.

-Common biologic medications for psoriasis are:
+Biologic medications for psoriasis include:

 What is Cosentyx (secukinumab)?

 Cosentyx is a biologic drug with the active ingredient secukinumab.
-It is a relatively new drug prescribed to those with moderate to severe plaque psoriasis.
+It is a drug prescribed to those with moderate to severe plaque psoriasis.
 Cosentyx is a type of medication called an interleukin 17-A (IL-17A) blocker and works by blocking the function of the IL-17A proteins, which contribute to the excess inflammation that causes psoriatic symptoms.
 Cosentyx is taken long-term through injections1.

 Common side effects include cold-like symptoms, diarrhea, and upper respiratory infection.
 Severe side effects that constitute medical attention include lightheadedness, swelling of the face, mouth or throat, difficulty breathing, tightness in the chest, and rash3.
 These may be signs of an allergic reaction.
 Additionally, some people with inflammatory bowel disease experienced worsening symptoms on Cosentyx.
 Some patients with active infections or certain medical conditions may not able to take Cosentyx.